-Yvonne Su is an Assistant Professor in Interdisciplinary Refugee and Diaspora Studies in the Department of Equity Studies in the Faculty of Liberal Arts & Professional Studies.
+Yvonne Su is an Assistant Professor in Department of Equity Studies in the Faculty of Liberal Arts & Professional Studies.
 She also is a member of the Centre for Refugee Studies.

 Yvonne is a specialist on forced migration, climate change-induced displacement, migrant remittances, and post-disaster recovery.
 She holds a PhD in Political Science and International Development from the University of Guelph and a MSc in Refugee and Forced Migration Studies from the University of Oxford.